iyzico/recruitment/README.md

 ## iyzico Engineering Recruitment Process

 Recruitment has always been very important for iyzico.
-We search for talents who fit our culture perfectly.
+We search for talent who fits our culture perfectly.

 ![Recruitment Process](/img/iyzico_recruitment_process.png)